-Here at News From The Pollywog Cafe, you will find a quick and easy way to find and check out restaurants in and around the L.A. area.
-Below you will find some of our favorites and some not so favorites.
+Here at News From The Pollywog Cafe Dot Com, you will find a quick and easy way to find and check out restaurants in and around the L.A. area.
+Below you will find some of our favorites and a few not so favorites.
 No need to read those long rambling restaurant reviews – we just get to the point so you can get on with your day – or your meal.
 At times, we will point out some great restaurant qualities we come across, like great service or ambiance, and of course, those outstanding food items that we wouldn’t want you to miss out on.

-Since we grew up in the City of Los Angeles, we rate the restaurants by the grading system used by the Los Angeles Unified School District in the 1960’s and 70’s (maybe they still use it.)
+Since we grew up in the City of Los Angeles, we rate the restaurants by using the same grading system used by the Los Angeles Unified School District (LAUSD) in the 1960’s and 70’s (maybe they still use it.)
 We grade: Food, Price, Value, Service and Ambiance (Atmosphere).
 So an “A” is outstanding; “B” is good; “C” is average; “D” needs to improve” and “F” is, well, fail (or forget it).
-We will also use pluses (+) and minuses (-) as appropriate just like they used in school.
-Also, we may also use “E” for excellent; “S” for satisfactory; and “U” for unsatisfactory which they used, in addition to the other letter grades, in the report cards for junior high (that’s what they called it before “middle school”).
+We might also use pluses (+) and minuses (-) as appropriate just like they used in school; or we might use “E” for excellent; “S” for satisfactory; and “U” for unsatisfactory which LAUSD used to grade “work habits” and “cooperation,” in their report cards for junior high (that’s what they called it before “middle school”).

 It’s important to note that we visited each of these restaurants without them knowing who we were so we could get (and rate) an authentic experience.
-None of our meals were ever “comped” nor were we ever paid for our reviews so you can rest assured that they are honest and authentic.
+None of our meals were ever “comped” nor were we ever paid for our reviews so you can rest assured that they are honest- we tell it like it is.

 And yes, we admit that we are tough restaurant critics.
 But we are sophisticated foodies and have eaten all over the world so we know what we’re talking about.
 L.A. is a world class restaurant destination so we expect the best and we know you do too.

-So here’s the list – they are not ranked in any particular order.
+So here’s the list, as follows: They are not ranked in any particular order.
 Look through them all and tell us what you think.
 Check back often for the latest and greatest reviews:

-- Philippe, The Original –$ (While some pronounce it Fill-leeps, we say Fill-leep-ays because it’s more fun to say!)
+- Philippe, The Original –$ 1001 N. Alameda, Los Angeles, CA 90012 (While some pronounce it Fill-leeps, we say Fill-leep-ays because it’s more fun to say!)
 This is one of the oldest and best known restaurants in L.A. and has been family owned since 1908!
-It’s located at 1001 N. Alameda, Los Angeles, CA 90012, in the heart of L.A. just a block or two from Union Station (which you must visit) and of course, our beloved Olvera Street (which you also must visit and which has it’s own Haiku featured on L.A.
+It’s located in the heart of L.A. aka DTLA, on the edge of Chinatown, just a block or two from Union Station (which you must visit) and of course, is practically the next door neighbor to our beloved Olvera Street (which you also must visit and which has it’s own Haiku featured on L.A.
 Haiku!).
 This place is awesome and in our opinion, there in only one thing on the menu – the original French Dip sandwich.
 That, along with their homemade hot mustard will set you up

 And coffee is just 45 cents a cup!
 FYI, your beef dip goes awesomely (is that a word?) with their amazing cole slaw and fresh homemade iced tea.
 And don’t forget pie or brownies for dessert.
 So our rating is: A for food (A+ for the beef dip); A for value; A for service; and A for atmosphere (which is L.A. authentic vintage deluxe!)
 Enjoy.